 S. Nandram in Philosophy of Management (2016)

-Still, Gore and Sadler-Smith’s work in unpacking intuition identifies problem-solving intuition, that includes matching of patterns with “prototypes and scripts held in long-term memory”, as the only type related with memory.
+Still, Gore and Sadler-Smith’s work in unpacking intuition identifies problem-solving intuition, which includes matching patterns with “prototypes and scripts held in long-term memory”, as the only type related to memory.
 1

 In many accounts, the decision-making that involves intuition is considered spontaneous and affect-based.2 Whereas, the alternative: deliberate decision-making, infers effort, planning and analyses.
 2